zed-industries/zed/docs/src/assistant/configuration.md

 #### Google AI custom models {#google-ai-custom-models}

-You can add custom models to the Google AI provider by adding the following to your Zed `settings.json`:
+You can use specific versions of models, including [experimental models](https://ai.google.dev/gemini-api/docs/models/experimental-models) with the Google AI provider by adding the following to your Zed `settings.json`:

 ```json
 {